THE GREAT KIWI BEERFEST, HAMILTON 2020.

 Travelling up and down the country, ‘The Great Kiwi Beer Fest’ finally hit the Waikato here in Hamilton at the Claudelands Event Centre for the very first time.
-The crowd were loving the chilled laid back setting and vibe of the day.
+The crowd were loving the chilled laid-back setting and vibe of the day.
 There were endless options for your favourite beers and ciders, as well as lots of options for food.
 The weather couldn’t have been any better, along with some of New Zealand’s top bands such as, ‘Lost Tribe Aotearoa’, ‘Louis Baker’, ‘Summer Thieves’, ‘Sons Of Zion’ and ‘Dragon’!
 What a setlist!

 WORD BY EVA FALLOON | PHOTOS BY JACKO ANDREWS

-The venue had a great set up with the layout of it all.
+The venue had a great set-up with the layout of it all.
 The perfect beer-drinking sun made shade areas popular, with the indoor air-conditioned conferences on full blast to counter the heat.

-The venue was well laid out with plenty of water on offer and an incredible array of food on offer to off-set some of the beer intake required to battle the heat.
+The venue was well laid out with plenty of water on offer and an incredible array of food on offer to offset some of the beer intake required to battle the heat.

-Kicking off the day was the talented Lost Tribe Aotearoa which never fail to motivate a crowd, I even had a chance to have a quick korero with the guys after their set, they were eager to tell me about their new single and music video coming out very soon.
+Kicking off the day was the talented Lost Tribe Aotearoa which never fails to motivate a crowd, I even had a chance to have a quick korero with the guys after their set, they were eager to tell me about their new single and music video coming out very soon.

-Of course, the first band up generally suffers the worst sound as the engineer dials in the settings over their set, however, the sound quality was faultless.
+Of course, the first band generally suffers the worst sound as the engineer dials in the settings over their set, however, the sound quality was faultless.
 The sound was crystal clear and punchy, as it was throughout the day for all the bands.
 A great start.

 The guys put on an excellent set trying their best to motivate the small gathering more interested in watching the music than fighting the crowds inside the main beer zone.